FilipMalczak/glue-d/README.md

       superclasses and copy annotations from super
   * __enhanced resolveCall and friends__
     * @Param(i/name, annotations...) - repeatable, used to define param-level annotations
-      * this can be a good moment to introduce more strict @Repeatable, something with semantics "this annotation can be repeated up to once with given argument", which would be useful to validate that there is single @Param per argument)
     * @Seed on non-config method? (that would probably require either merging dejector to this repo, duplicating resolveCall here or moving seed, the whole annotations module and probably some annotation definitions there)